Con-JS-Development/MC-Encryption/README.md

-# Core-Encryption
+# MC-Encryption
-Encryption for your minecraft packs
+Encryption for your scripts in minecraft packs